Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 The Metric Google Killed

 If you learned SEO more than a few years ago, you probably learned to watch bounce rate.
 A visitor lands on your site, leaves without clicking anything, and that counts as a bounce.
-High bounce rate = bad.
-Low bounce rate = good.
+High bounce rate was bad, low bounce rate was good, and Google Analytics 4 got rid of it anyway.
+Bouncing still mattered.
+The old metric was just too crude.

-Not because bouncing doesn’t matter, but because the old metric was too crude.
-Someone could spend 10 minutes reading a product description, decide it wasn’t right for them, and leave.
-That counted as a bounce — same as someone who landed and immediately hit the back button.
+Someone could spend 10 minutes reading a product description, decide it didn’t fit, and leave.
+That counted as a bounce, the same as someone who landed and immediately hit the back button.

 GA4 replaced bounce rate with engagement rate.
 The difference matters.